Instead of using gasoline, the Polaris RANGER EV is powered by eight 12-volt batteries. The batteries are located under the seat.

 Clean the tops of the batteries, cables and terminals with a plastic brush, using a mixture of one tablespoon baking soda and one cup water.
 Rinse thoroughly.
 Never use a high-pressure washer or compressed air for cleaning.
 This possibly could force contaminants into the cells.

-Check the battery fluid level often.
+Check the battery fluid level every 25 engine hours or once a month.
 Add only distilled water.
 Tap water contains minerals that are harmful to a battery.
 Unless the plates are exposed before charging, distilled water should be added to a battery after charging.
 If the plates (3) are exposed, add water to about 1/8 inch (3 mm) above the plates and then charge.
 Check the fluid level again after charging.
 Maintain the fluid level 1/4 inch (6 mm) below (1) the bottom of the fill well (2) in the cell cover.
 Do not overfill.

 Disconnect the battery power before checking the fluid level.